-For the year ended December 31, Unvested restricted stock awards ricted average grant Awards with performance vesting requirements
+For the year ended December 31, Unvested restricted stock awards ave Veighted rage grant e fair value Awards with performance vesting requirements

+2016 105,662 \$ 19.99 60,153

 2015 76,714 \$ 27.37 41,792

 2014 168,334 \$ 11.26 88,566

-2013 423,518 \$ 7.73 307,214

-The value at the date of award is amortized to compensation expense over the related service period, which is generally three years (for time vested grants), or over the performance period.
+The value at the date of award is amortized to compensation expense over the related service period, which is generally three years for time vested grants.
+Short-term performance based grants can be achieved over a period of one year, and long-term performance grants can be earned through December 31, 2020.
+Earned grants are then subject to either a 3 year or 5 year service period.
 Shares of non-vested restricted stock are forfeited if a recipient leaves the Company before the vesting date.
 Shares that are forfeited become available for future awards.